jgaa/darkspeak/doc/protocol.md

 **Version**: The only version defined at this time is 1, which is the current version.

 **Channel**: This is used to route the message to an appropriate handler.
-- 0 Handle 0 is the control channel.
+- Channel 0 is the control channel.
 This channel require the payload to be in json format.

-- File transfer handles contains raw data of a file that is in progress
+- File transfer handles are used to transfer raw chunks of data from a file

 **Size**: Size of the payload in bytes.